Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Discussion

-From the current perspective, predictability in weather systems or inhomogeneous turbulence / geophysical fluids more generally, is typically limited by the emergence of coherent structures whose growth rates are local (in space and time).
+From the current perspective, predictability in weather systems or inhomogeneous turbulence / geophysical fluids more generally, is typically limited by the emergence of coherent structures.
 Predictability in the observed weather systems is then considered to be a local property, with all the complexity that it brings.
-For the high-dimensional dynamical systems, Lyapunov exponents and local Kaplan-Yorke dimensions are considered to be the best currently-available measures of local dimensionality and predictability \cite{okane25}.
+For the high-dimensional dynamical systems, Lyapunov exponents and local Kaplan-Yorke dimensions are among the popular measures of local dimensionality and predictability \cite{okane25}.

 The results obtained in the Sec.~\ref{sec:lorenz} tell a somewhat different story.
 EOMC analysis reveals that the internal coordinates $\gamma$ in all of the considered forcing regimes, exhibit very persistent and \emph{metastable} dynamics in time, indicating relatively long stays in each of the local linear manifolds (with relatively low dimensionality $d=3$).
 Similar metastable behaviour for a simplified barotropic quasi-geostrophic ODE model of atmospheric dynamics was previously demonstrated applying Hidden Markov Model (HMM) analysis from machine learning, and reported in the work of A. Majda et al \cite{majda06}.
 However, HMMs impose a Markovian structure and Markov-property on the data during analysis procedure (i.e., the property that every next observation in time series is conditionally-dependent on the previous one).
 The value of Markovian functional used in the HMM training is not invariant with respect to permutations of the data, so also the order of the data in time series matters for the HMM analysis outcome.
-In another words, the metastability of a simplified barotropic quasi-geostrophic ODE model reported in \cite{majda06} could be alternatively explained as an artefact of HMM data analysis.
+In other words, the metastability of a simplified barotropic quasi-geostrophic ODE model reported in \cite{majda06} could be alternatively explained as an artefact of HMM data analysis.